fstpackage/fstcore/cran-comments.md

+## Resubmission

+In this resubmission of package fstcore, I've corrected quotes in the Title and Description fields and added some executable examples in the documentation.
+Also, Yuta Mori was added as copyright holder for the libdivsufsort-lite code bundled with ZSTD.

 ## Submission

 This is the first submission of package fstcore.
 This package contains the R bindings to the fstlib library and the